-Would we not all agree that getting the right “flow” makes for a happier and more successful customer experience?
+Would we not all agree that getting the right “flow” makes for a happier and more successful customer onboarding experience?

 Well, in this article we will be looking at the concept of Product Flows, a few superb examples along with some of the benefits created from using them in Customer Onboarding.
 By using these flows we can improve product understanding, increase conversions, and drive customer satisfaction.
 Let’s see how.